Change management communication: how to improve it, and what to keep in mind?

 For the office worker, it will be important that the new procedures will require a change in the way some documents are filled out, but this will not affect his working hours.

 So, the main message is the same for everyone: we are introducing new safety procedures in the hall starting next month.
 However, the way they are communicated may differ slightly.
-The channels for communicating the information will also be different.
+The channels for communicating the information will also be different to ensure effective communication reaches each stakeholder group.

 Communication should take place across multiple channels